asharalam11/VehicleControl/README.md

   * More accurately tracks *curved* paths
   * *oscillating* on discontinuous track (e.g., lane change) Here you can see the car oscillating during a lane change for a very small *k = 0.2*
+    * This happens as the controller is better suited to tracking curved paths as it is assumed in its derivation.

   ![Oscillating Pure Pursuit](/img/pp_k_small.gif)